jonathanHuwP/CrystalGrowthTracker/README.md

 `python cgt\main.py -p <path to project file>`

-Videos documenting the [install](https://youtu.be/tjmPqGec1vs), unintall and operation of the package are available on YouTube
+Videos documenting the [install](https://youtu.be/tjmPqGec1vs), [uninstall](https://youtu.be/aYjkYWifw4Q) and [operation](https://youtu.be/wYYFnPkVBrY) of the package are available on YouTube.
+Sample video data is available via [Zenodo](https://doi.org/10.5281/zenodo.6801296).

 ### Install with Pip